JKonTiki/Housemates/README.md

 * [ChildEventListener](https://www.firebase.com/docs/java-api/javadoc/com/firebase/client/ChildEventListener.html) for list of user's roommates, which currently updates status of existing roommates but does not yet _live_ update new roommates added to their house
 * User's should not experience lag when the app calls to Firebase for data, so basically the MainActivity should more smoothly set its content view once data has been retrieved.
 Data should also be cached more efficiently
 * In the "Roommates" branch of the database, "atHome" should be recorded per house (through booleans in child houseId array), not as a general status of the roommate
+* Implement design for UseCodeActivity, GetCodeActivity, CreateAccountActivity, and particuarly NewHouseActivity
 * "Forgot Password" option for resetting password

 ### Potential for Expansion

 Housemates is meant to be simple, to not distract or deter by avoiding too many bells and whistles.
 That being said, any app that draws in users with guarantees of simplicity ought to also be ready to offer them the services they might hope to find in the same place.
-While Housemates' core premise is simple, it could certainly broaden itself to become more of a virtual hub for all matters of cohabitation (discussion, notes, bills, etc).
+If it attracted some sort of user base, it could certainly broaden itself later on to become more of a virtual hub for all matters of cohabitation (discussion, notes, bills, etc).

 ### Credits